How do I determine the extent of protection a tree has before removing it

-A protected tree is one that is subject to specific legal restrictions and it is unlawful to carry out works on a tree without the required permissions.
-There are two kinds of protection that trees might have: preservation orders and protection orders.
+A protected tree has been subjected to certain legal controls and it is unlawful to work on such a tree without obtaining the necessary permissions.
+There are two kinds of protection that trees could be protected by - preservation orders and protection orders.

 Legal protection

-Under the law, trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to safeguard trees of significant public value and to ensure that they do not get destroyed or damaged.
+In the context of statutory protection trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees of significant value to the public and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are set up by the Secretary of State for the Environment.
-Trees with preservation orders are considered to have exceptional value and are protected from any kind of work, including felling.
+Preservation orders are similar to TPOs but are put in place by the Secretary of State for the Environment.
+The trees that are protected by preservation orders are considered to have an exceptional value and are protected from all work, which includes felling.

-To determine whether a tree is protected, you must to verify if it’s in the process of being subject to an TPO or preservation or protection order.
-This can be accomplished by contacting your municipal authority, and asking them to search their records.
+To determine whether a tree is protected, you must to determine if the tree is subject to the protection of a TPO or preservation or protection order.
+This can be done by contacting your local authority and asking them to look up their records.

 TPO search

-To find an TPO You can reach your local Tree or Woodland Official of the local authority.
-They can inform you whether the tree is protected.
-They’ll also be able advise you on the next steps you should do if your tree is in a protected area.
+If you want to find the TPO to locate one, contact the Tree and Woodland officer at your local authority, who will inform you whether the tree is protected.
+They will also be able advise you on the next steps to take if the tree is in a protected area.

 Preservation order search

-In order to search for a preservation permit, you must contact secretary of state for Environment.
-They will be able to inform you whether the tree is in the protected zone and will provide the necessary information and guidance.
+To search for a preservation permit, you must contact the Secretary of State for the Environment.
+They will tell you whether the tree is in the protected zone and give you the information you require and direction.

 FAQs:

-Yes, you are able to appeal a TPO or preservation or TPO if you feel it’s not justifiable.
-But, you’ll need be able to present evidence to back your case and show that you believe that the TPO or order to preserve isn’t necessary.
+You can appeal to a TPO or preservation order if it’s not justifiable.
+But, you’ll need be able to present evidence to back your claim and explain that the TPO or order to preserve is not necessary.

-It is illegal to remove trees that are protected without the necessary permissions.
-If you require removal of the tree, you will need to seek permission from the council and provide evidence to support your case.
+It is illegal to remove trees that are protected without permission from the appropriate authorities.
+If you need removal of the tree, you will need to apply for permission and provide the evidence needed to prove your case.

 Conclusion

-In the end, determining if trees are protected is an essential step to ensure that any tree work carried out legally.
-Understanding the different kinds of protection and how to identify them, you can ensure that you’re following the law and protecting the trees in your care.
-If you’re not sure about the status of protection for a tree, we recommend consulting an expert in tree care like The Hills Aborist.
-Our arborists are experienced and will be able to advise you on the protection status of your trees and guide you through the steps to ensure you are complying with the legal guidelines.
-With our experience and dedication to providing top-quality tree care we will help you maintain the beauty and value for your tree.
-Contact us now by calling 0480 024 267 to schedule a consultation and let us help you ensure that your trees are protected and healthy.
+In the end, determining if the tree is protected is a vital step to ensure that any tree work legally completed.
+Understanding the different kinds of protection, and knowing how to check for them to ensure you are acting within the law and are protecting the trees that you are responsible for.
+If you are unsure about the nature of the protection of a tree, we recommend seeking advice from an expert in tree care like The Hills Aborist.
+Our team of experienced arborists will be able to inform you about the protection status of your trees and walk you through the steps to ensure that you are complying with the laws.
+With our knowledge and dedication to provide high-quality tree services, we can help you keep the beauty and worth that your trees have.
+Call us now at 0480 024 267 to schedule a appointment, and let us guide you on how to keep your trees protected and healthy.